,

 How Much Does a Dozen Eggs Cost?

-On the other hand, the non-GMO, organic, free-range, pasture-raised eggs are the most expensive, with a cost of $5 to $9 per dozen, when they are not on sale.
+On the other hand, the non-GMO, organic, free-range, pasture-raised eggs are the most expensive, with an average cost of $5 to $9 per dozen, when they are not on sale.

-As of 01/11/2023, egg prices have skyrocketed in some US states.
-One example is the state of California, where data shows an increase in the average price for a dozen eggs from $2.35 just a year ago to over $7.37 last week.
-The USDA states that the wholesale price per dozen eggs is somewhere around $3.30.
+As of 01/ 11/ 2023, egg prices have skyrocketed in some US states.
+One example is the state of California, where data shows an increase in the average price of a dozen eggs from $2.35 just a year ago to over $7.37 last week.
+According to a United States Department of Agriculture (USDA) retail egg report, the wholesale price per dozen eggs across the country is somewhere around $3.30.

-Also, some recent studies From the Federal Reserve Bank of St. Louis have shown that the average price per dozen eggs by US city has grown, reaching a record $3.58 just a couple of months ago.
+Also, some recent studies From the Federal Reserve Bank of St. Louis have shown that the average cost of a dozen eggs by US city has grown, reaching a record $3.58 just a couple of months ago.

-This increase is mainly due to an infectious outbreak that has hit farm-raised poultry, says the USDA.
-Expert sources agree that these prices are set to stay in place until the infection can be stopped and new chickens are born healthy.
+This increase is mainly due to highly pathogenic avian influenza that has hit farm-raised poultry, plus the inflation pressure, says the USDA.
+Expert sources agree that these prices are set to stay in place until the infection can be stopped and new chickens are born healthy in the poultry industry.
+In this way, healthy laying hens will start a new egg production, covering the consumer demand and lowering the retail cost.

 As this is a commodity, the cost of eggs may increase if the feed and/or demand for chickens increases.
-In the table below you will find the average prices of a dozen of eggs you will find at most retailers.
+In the table below you will find the average prices for a dozen eggs at most retailers.

 Whole Foods $3.50